 The old adage of planting garlic on the shortest day and harvesting on the longest day has stood the test of time.
-However, in New Zealand, we can leave garlic in the ground a month or two past the shortest day.
+However, in New Zealand, we can leave garlic in the ground a month or two past the longest day.
 So, don’t be too quick to pull it out just yet you have until the end of February or until all the leaves turn yellow.
 The bulbs will still be actively growing if the foliage is green once it turns yellow it is harvest time.
 Gently lift the bulbs with a fork, trying not to bruise the bulbs if the bulbs get bruised they won’t store well.
 To dry, lie them on the soil, in the sun, for a week or two.
 If heavy rain is forecast, they can be laid out somewhere sunny and under cover.
 I use the woodshed, as it’s open and airy, but the garage or something similar works, too.
 Once the skin dries out and turns a translucent white, they are ready for storage.
 A tip to make plaiting easier is to moisten the stems.

 The sweetest member of the onion family is one of my favourites.
 I always find myself eating the bulbs I have set aside to plant each winter, therefore I never have enough.
 As the leaves begin to turn yellow and die back, scrape away the soil from around the top of bulbs to allow the sun to penetrate and ripen them.
 A few weeks later, once you notice bulbs going a golden colour, dig up as you would garlic and onions.
 Shake off excess soil and let them sit in a dry spot, for a couple of weeks, to cure.
 The flavour intensifies as the shallot dries out.